Last updated:

 Description

 The selected time zone of a schedule.
+It can be based on the site, the time zone set in the creator's user profile, or a custom one.
 Based on the duration and frequency settings, each repeat will become available in this time zone.

 Duration